troclaux/notes/nginx.md

 }
 ```

+## Configuration file structure

+composed by modules
+- each module is controlled directives
+- directives specifications are defined by nginx.conf

 There are two types of directives in NGINX:
 1. simple directives (terminated by a semicolon)
   - directive name